Aniket-pd/Spotlight-Search/DESIGN_SYSTEM.md

 # Spotlight Design System

 ## Overview
-The refreshed Spotlight extension follows Apple's Human Interface Guidelines (HIG) and embraces a glassmorphism aesthetic.
-The interface layers translucent surfaces over a softly blurred backdrop, combining depth, warmth, and clarity.
+The refreshed Spotlight extension follows Apple's Human Interface Guidelines (HIG) and leans into a minimal, layered-glass aesthetic.
+The interface stacks translucent neutrals with subtle opacity shifts, using blur and soft gradients to deliver depth without heavy ornamentation.
 Components are driven by a unified token set that keeps color, typography, spacing, and motion consistent across light and dark modes.

 Key principles:

 - **Clarity first.** Primary actions remain high contrast while supporting information uses secondary tones.
 Layouts breathe with generous spacing and rounded corners inspired by macOS.
-- **Comfortable depth.** Glassmorphic surfaces use gradients, translucency, and layered shadows to separate UI levels without heavy borders.
+- **Comfortable depth.** Layered neutrals and translucent surfaces use gradients, opacity, and shadows to separate UI levels without harsh borders.
-- **Theme duality.** Light mode leans into frosted-white glass, while dark mode adopts obsidian-black glass layered over a softened scrim.
+- **Theme duality.** Light mode leans into frosted neutrals, while dark mode adopts inky charcoal glass layered over a deep scrim.
 - **Responsive theming.** The design automatically adapts to the page's preferred color scheme and can be overridden by setting `data-theme="light" | "dark"` on the Shadow DOM host.
 - **Motion with purpose.** Hover, focus, and loading affordances rely on subtle elevation and opacity shifts that feel native to macOS.